-Position details: The students will participate in field surveys and experiments involving caterpillars, plants, birds and deer in forests of Eastern Connecticut, data entry, management and analysis and project planning.
+Position Details: The students will participate in field surveys and experiments involving caterpillars and plants in forests of Eastern Connecticut, data entry, management and analysis and project planning.
 They will attend lab and project meetings.
 Applicants should be prepared to work long days in the field, including through hot and wet weather.

 Minimum Qualifications: GPA of 3.0 or greater; Completion of BIOL 1107 or 1108 by start of position.

-Preferred Qualifications: Evidence of active interest in biology and the natural environment through stated career goals, formal coursework or extra-curricular activities.
+Preferred Qualifications: Evidence of active interest in biology and the natural environment through formal coursework, previous work experience or extra-curricular activities.
 Availability of own vehicle to access field sites (mileage will be reimbursed at standard rates set by the state of Connecticut).

 Appointment Terms: This is a 6-week appointment (May 23rd – July 3rd, 2019, 40 hours per week) with a salary of $10.55 – 12.50 per hour, depending on experience.
 Exact dates are somewhat negotiable.

 How to Apply: Interested students should email Dr. Robert Bagchi (firstname.lastname@example.org) with a subject line of “Internship position” and with answers to the following questions:

 - What topics in Ecology do you find most interesting?

 - What skills and experiences of yours do you think will help you with this job?